Ühikarotid

 Ühikarotid is an Estonian teen drama TV series that airs on Kanal 2.
 The series first aired on 8 March 2010.
 It is written by Martin Algus and produced by Tuuli Roosma.
 It is about students from different Estonian locations who spend their time in a student's dormitory in Tallinn.

+The soundtrack of the series featured music from several Estonian musicians, and the 2010 compilation album included the following artists: Röövel Ööbik & Allan Jakob, Toe Tag, Claire's Birthday, Monstercöuq, Erko Niit, Picnic, Turbosound, Mushy, Kurjam, A-Rühm, Opium Flirt, Laika Virgin, 2015, Barbariz, Ultramelanhool, Kosmikud, Imandra Lake, Itk, Sinine, Penrose, Orelipoiss.